developers-payu-latam/fv-sdk/README.md

 # Fraudvault SDK #

-With this sdk you will be able to integrate with the Fraudvault service in a quick and easy way.
+With this SDK you will be able to integrate the Fraudvault services in a quick and easy way.

 ##¿What data do you need for access our Fraudvault services?